Dr. Felicia Marie Knaul

 Director, University of Miami Institute for Advanced Study of the Americas | Professor, Miller School of Medicine

-Felicia Marie Knaul, Ph.D., is a Professor in the Department of Public Health Sciences at the University of Miami Miller School of Medicine, and Director of the University’s Miami Institute for the Americas, which focuses on policy analysis in all sectors, including the humanities, the arts, and social and economic development.
+Felicia Marie Knaul is a Professor in the Department of Public Health Sciences at the University of Miami Miller School of Medicine, and Director of the University’s Miami Institute for the Americas, which focuses on policy analysis in all fields, including the humanities and arts, social and economic development.
 Before joining the University of Miami faculty in 2015, she was Associate Professor at Harvard Medical School and Director of the Harvard Global Equity Initiative.
 She is also a Senior Economist at the Mexican Health Foundation.

-As a result of her own breast cancer experience, in 2008 Dr. Knaul founded Cáncer de Mama: Tómatelo a Pecho, a Mexico-based non-profit agency that promotes research, advocacy, awareness, and early detection in Latin America.
+As a result of her own breast cancer experience, in 2008 Dr. Knaul founded Cáncer de Mama: Tómatelo a Pecho, a Mexico-based non-profit that promotes research, advocacy, awareness, and early detection in Latin America.

 Dr. Knaul has produced more than 190 academic and policy publications, authored and lead-edited academic books, and serves on the advisory board or editorial board of several medical and health care publishers.
 Currently, she serves as Chair of the Lancet Commission on Global access to Palliative Care and Pain Control.
 She was also a member of the Lancet Commission on Women and Health and a leading co-author of its 2015 report.
 In 2013-2014 she participated in the Lancet Series Universal Health Coverage in Latin America.

 She holds a bachelor’s degree in economics from the University of Toronto and master’s and doctoral degrees in economics from Harvard University.